Introduction

 Create Arena

-2. Use methods below to fill the Arena.
+Use methods below to fill the Arena.
 You can use them an unlimited number of times, but labels are required to be unique.

-• push_models - this method takes Explainer as an argument and each call adds one model.
+- push_models - this method takes Explainer as an argument and each call adds one model.

-• push_observations - use this method to add data frames of observations.
+- push_observations - use this method to add data frames of observations.
 They will be explained using observation level XAI charts.
-In each call, you can pass multiple observations (one row = one observation labeled by row name).

-• push_dataset - Data frames pushed using this method will be used to create EDA (exploratory data analysis) charts.
+Datasets have to contain variables required to make a prediction.
+Additional ones will be displayed in the Observation Details panel. - push_dataset - Data frames pushed using this method will be used to create EDA (exploratory data analysis) charts.
 These data frames have to contain the target variable.

-3. Run server or export data
+Run server or export data

-• run_server - starts server in the live mode
+- run_server - starts server in the live mode

-• save_arena - generates all plots and saves them to the file
+- save_arena - generates all plots and saves them to the file

-• upload_arena - generates all plots and upload them to GitHub Gist
+- upload_arena - generates all plots and upload them to GitHub Gist

 # Start creating data source